Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to apply for a personal loan through RBC

-If you’re interested in finding out more about RBC personal loans, or you want to apply for a loan, click the “Go to Site” button.
+If you’re interested in finding out more about RBC personal loans, or you want to apply for a loan, head to the RBC website.
 Before applying, you will need to meet some eligibility criteria, which may include:

 - Being a Canadian citizen or a permanent resident.